-A mathematics degree from Harvey Mudd College will prepare students for a variety of careers in business, industry or academics.
-Mathematical methods are increasingly employed in fields as diverse as finance, biomedical research, management science, the computer industry and most technical and scientific disciplines.
+A mathematics degree from HMC will prepare students for a variety of careers in business, industry or academics.
+Mathematical methods are increasingly employed in fields as diverse as finance, biomedical research, actuarial science, banking, management science, the computer industry and most technical and scientific disciplines.
 To support the academic and professional goals of our majors, we offer a wide selection of courses in both pure and applied mathematics.
 This selection is enhanced by courses offered in cooperation with the other Claremont Colleges, including graduate courses at the Claremont Graduate University.

-An educational innovation of HMC, our Clinic Program brings together teams of students to work on a research problem sponsored by business, industry or government.
-Teams work closely with a faculty advisor and a liaison provided by the sponsoring organization to solve complex real-world problems using mathematical and computational methods.
-Clinic teams present their results in bound final reports to the sponsors and give several formal presentations on the progress of the work during the academic year.
+The academic experience of our majors is extended by the Mathematics Clinic Program.
+An educational innovation of Harvey Mudd College, the Clinic Program brings together teams of students to work on a research problem sponsored by business, industry or government.
+Teams work closely with a faculty adviser and a liaison provided by the sponsoring organization to solve complex real-world problems using mathematical and computational methods.
+The Clinic teams present their results in bound final reports to the sponsors and give several formal presentations on the progress of the work during the academic year.

-The course of study for a mathematics degree has five components: The Major Core, Computational Mathematics, Clinic or Thesis, Mathematics Forum and Mathematics Colloquium and the Elective Program.
+The course of study for a mathematics degree has five components: the Major Core, Computational Mathematics, Clinic or Thesis, Colloquium and the Elective Program.
 Each of these components to the major program is described below.

 The Major Core

 A set of core courses is required of each mathematics major.
 These courses cover a range of fundamental fields of mathematics and position the student to pursue any one of a variety of elective programs to finish the degree.
-The Major Core consists of Mathematics 55 (Discrete Mathematics), Mathematics 70 (Intermediate Linear Algebra), Mathematics 80 (Intermediate Differential Equations), Mathematics 131 (Mathematical Analysis I), Mathematics 157 (Intermediate Probability), Mathematics 171 (Abstract Algebra I) and Mathematics 180 (Applied Analysis).
+The Major Core consists of Math 55 (Discrete Mathematics), Math 131 (Mathematical Analysis I), Math 157 (Intermediate Probability), Math 171 (Abstract Algebra I) and Math 180 (Applied Analysis).

 Computational techniques are essential to many fields of modern mathematics and to most mathematical applications in business and industry.
-One course in computational mathematics is required of all mathematics majors, selected from the following list: Mathematics 164 (Scientific Computing), Mathematics 165 (Numerical Analysis), Mathematics 167 (Complexity Theory), Mathematics 168 (Algorithms), Biology 188 (Computational Biology) or Computer Science 81 (Computability and Logic).
+One course in computational mathematics is required of all mathematics majors, selected from the following list: Math 164 (Scientific Computing), Math 165 (Numerical Analysis), Math 167 (Theory of Computation), Math 168 (Algorithms), or CS 81 (Computability and Logic).

 Clinic or Thesis

-Two semesters of Mathematics Clinic (Mathematics 193) or two semesters of Senior Thesis (Mathematics 197) are required and normally taken in the senior year.
-Clinic and thesis are important capstone experiences for each mathematics major: they represent sustained efforts to solve a complex problem from industry or mathematical research.
-To do a senior thesis, students must prepare a senior research proposal with the help of their thesis advisor.
+Two semesters of Mathematics Clinic (Math 193) or two semesters of Senior Thesis (Math 197) are required and normally taken in the senior year.
+Clinic and thesis are important capstone experiences for each mathematics major; they represent sustained efforts to solve a complex problem from industry or mathematical research.
+To do a senior thesis, students must prepare a senior research proposal with the help of their thesis adviser.
 The proposal will describe the intended senior research project and must be submitted to the Department of Mathematics for approval before the end of the junior year.
 Clinic teams will be formed in the fall according to the requirements of the projects and student preferences.
 Students who do Clinic must work on the same Clinic project both semesters.

-All mathematics majors must take one semester of Math Forum (Mathematics 198) and one semester of Mathematics Colloquium (Mathematics 199), generally in the junior year.
-In the mathematics forum, students prepare and present talks on mathematical topics taken from the literature.
-As a requirement for the mathematics forum, students must submit a tentative description of their proposed elective program to the department by the end of the fall semester of the junior year.
+All mathematics majors must take one semester of Math Forum (Math 198) and one semester of Mathematics Colloquium (Math 199), generally in the junior year.
+In the forum, students prepare and present talks on mathematical topics taken from the literature.
+As a requirement for the math forum, students must submit a tentative description of their proposed elective program to the department by the end of the fall semester of the junior year.

 The Elective Program